orange sun in sky

 The less skin you expose to harmful UV rays, the more protected you can be.
 Alongside applying sunscreen to any exposed skin, you can also wear protective clothing.

-Long-sleeved shirts or T-shirts with skin protection sleeves, pants, sunglasses, and hats can all be excellent options.
+Long-sleeved shirts or T-shirts with skin protection sleeves, pants, sunglasses, as well as hats can all be excellent options.
 You might also like to purchase clothing and accessories with tightly woven fabric or an ultraviolet protection factor rating.

 Seek Shade